We have an office staff, representatives at international bodies, as well as occasional volunteers. Staff can be reached via our Contact page.

 Before working in Humanist campaigning, Gary worked for a global citizenship project at the Mercy Corps European headquarters in Edinburgh, and also in policy and service delivery in education and social work.

 He has a BSc (hons) in psychology, a diploma in childhood and youth studies and is currently completing a master’s dissertation in human rights law focusing on the approach of international human rights institutions to so-called ‘blasphemy’ laws.

 |Bob Churchill – Director of Communications and Campaigns|

-As well as managing our communications strategy and online presence, Bob coordinates campaigns including IHEU’s contribution to the End Blasphemy Laws campaign, and serves as Editor of the IHEU Freedom of Thought Report, which monitors the rights, legal status and discrimination against non religious people around the world.
+As well as managing our communications strategy and online presence, Bob coordinates campaigns including IHEU’s contribution to the End Blasphemy Laws campaign, and serves as editor of the IHEU Freedom of Thought Report, which monitors the rights, legal status and discrimination against non religious people around the world.

+Bob is a trustee of the Conway Hall Ethical Society and the Karen Woo Foundation.
 He holds a BA (hons) in Philosophy from the University of Warwick and serves on the boards of two UK charities.

 |Elizabeth O’Casey – Director of Advocacy|